TransGG/uncute-rina/README.md

 # Uncute Rina

-Bot for listing recently joined, left, and verified users
+TransPlace's somewhat random bot with a lot of interesting and funky additions for the server

+I've recently (2023-01-18) decided to update the readme to actually tell you how to use this program lol.

 ## Installation

-Copy the github
+- Copy the GitHub (basically: download all the files)
-Install python3.10.1 (or newer, maybe)
+- Install python3.11.1 (or newer, maybe) (https://www.python.org/downloads/)

 Also run the following commands to install the modules of the most recent discord.py version (v2.0) and pymongo for the online database

 You will need a mongo database to use this bot.
-For more info, look at mongodb.com
+For more info, look at https://mongodb.com/

-pip install -U git+https://github.com/Rapptz/discord.py pip install pymongo
+[//]: # (- pip install -U git+https://github.com/Rapptz/discord.py/)
+[//]: # (i likely won't be using the latest version anymore: only the stables)
+- `pip install discord pymongo motor pandas apscheduler matplotlib requests`

 ## Usage

-Add a token.txt file in the same folder as the program, and put the raw token in it.
+Add a token.txt file in the same folder as the program, and put the discord token in it (raw, no quotes or anything, just the token).

-Also add a mongo.txt file in this folder, and copy paste the MongoDB connection string from your database to this file.
+Add a mongo.txt file in the same folder, and copy-paste the MongoDB connection string from your database to this file.

+Direct yourself to the right directory/folder (in a terminal; or so I'd like to run it: cd C:\Users\USER\x\) and run the main file using `py Uncute-Rina.py`

 ## Support

+DM MysticMia in the server

 ## Roadmap

-If you have ideas for releases in the future, it is a good idea to list them in the README.
+There are no real future plans for now.
+Whatever I want to add usually gets added within the first week after thinking about it or getting it suggested to me.

 ## Contributing

+It is not possible to contribute with writing the code.
+You can give suggestions for ideas or code by contacting me though.

 ## Authors and acknowledgment
-Show your appreciation to those who have contributed to the project.
+Thank you to whoever is keeping up the discord.py framework (and the other installed pip modules)

 ## License
-For open source projects, say how it is licensed.
+Feel free to use whatever.
+Feel free to cite me as source if you want.

 ## Project status
-If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.
+(last updated 2023-01-18): This project is being somewhat maintained by whichever requests and suggestions I get from people